What is unclaimed Italian property?

 – Date of Birth (year) of the presumed owner (records only available post 1880).

-Interpreting search results can however make a DIY approach difficult.
+Some people try to take a DIY approach.
+However interpreting search results can however make this difficult.
 In addition, land registry results may not always be accurate.
 They could, for example, be out of date or show the name of a previous owner.